ionic-team/ionic-docs/versioned_docs/version-v5/reference/browser-support.md

 ## Desktop Browsers

-Because Ionic is based on web technologies, it works just as well on desktop browsers as it does on mobile devices.
+Ionic works as well on desktop browsers as it does on mobile devices since it is built using web technologies.
 For more information on desktop layouts, see [Cross Platform](../core-concepts/cross-platform.md#desktop).

 |   Browser   | Ionic v5 | Ionic V4 |
 | :---------: | :------: | :------: |